Metnew/tiny-universal-skeleton/README.md

 })
 ```

 Did you notice `serverDecorator()` function?
-Let's figure out what's the hack is this:
+Let's figure out what's the hack is it:

 ## Main server decorator (src/server/decorator.js)